paul-marechal/paul-marechal.github.io/godot/_posts/2024-11-07-orienting-a-vr-character.md

 Conveniently, we can represent the horizon as another plane and intersecting them should give us a line: This will be our direction!

-Plane intersection equations were a bit too much for me, but I noticed that the direction of the intersection is perpendicular to both planes normals:
+The intersection is perpendicular to the normals of both planes:

 ```gdscript
 var direction := normal_a.cross(normal_b).normalized()